ThePhaseCat/PhaseSMP-Network-Pack/songchoices.md

 -Emergency (Astral Chain): https://youtu.be/1jwA8U_7yXE (Stronghold Station)

--Kronos Island Remix (Sonic Frontiers): https://youtu.be/EX2wmj-Wxio (10k Village Portal Station, maybe change the audio to the new Kronos Island music that released?)
+-Kronos Island Theme (Sonic Frontiers): https://youtu.be/0A46afjporI (10k Village Portal Station)

 ## This section contains links for potential audio/music for any PhaseRail Lines.
 This is not a confirmation that any of these will show up; these are mearly suggestions and can be removed/tweaked at any moment in time.
 If these are used in any way, they will be removed from this list.